-If we do not maintain our status as a BDC, we would be subject to regulation as a registered closed-end investment company under the 1940 Act.
+If we do not maintain our election to be regulated as a BDC, we would be subject to regulation as a registered closed-end investment company under the 1940 Act.
 As a registered closed-end investment company, we would be subject to substantially more regulatory restrictions under the 1940 Act which would significantly decrease our operating flexibility.